Deanna Reising , PhD, RN, ACNS-BC, FAAN, FNAP, ANEF

 BSN, Indiana University

-Dr. Reising is currently an associate professor of nursing at Indiana University, where she conducts research on educational and patient outcomes of interprofessional education and practice.
-She teaches primarily in the Bachelor of Science in Nursing (BSN) program and teaches courses in interprofessional education.
-Dr. Reising is a full member of the University Graduate School, has taught master's courses, and supervises doctoral students with a nursing education research focus.
-Dr. Reising is an expert in medical-surgical and critical care, and has provided consultation in those areas as well as legal consultation in malpractice cases.
-She is an ANCC Magnet appraiser and has a part-time appointment as a clinical nurse specialist at Indiana University Bloomington Hospital, Bloomington, Indiana, and the Magnet program coordinator for Indiana University Health system.
-Dr. Reising is a fellow in the Academy for Nursing Education through the National League for Nursing.
-She was named a Macy Faculty Scholar in 2014 and her work focuses on a collaboration between Indiana University School of Nursing and Indiana University Health in Bloomington using interprofessional student navigation teams to impact patients at high risk for readmission in transitional care.
+Dr. Reising is professor of nursing at Indiana University, where she conducts research on educational and patient outcomes of interprofessional education and practice.
+She teaches primarily in the Bachelor of Science in Nursing (BSN) program and teaches courses in leadership.
+Dr. Reising has taught master’s courses, and supervises doctoral students with a nursing education research focus.
+She is an ANCC Magnet appraiser, and is a clinical nurse specialist and Magnet Program Co-Director at IU Health Bloomington Hospital, Bloomington, Indiana, and the Magnet program coordinator for the Indiana University Health system.
+Dr. Reising is legal nurse expert and has provided consultation in malpractice cases.
+Dr. Reising is a fellow in the National League for Nursing Academy for Nursing Education, and a Distinguished Scholar and Fellow in the National Academies of Practice.
+She was named a Macy Faculty Scholar in 2014 and her work focuses on a collaboration between the Indiana University School of Nursing and Indiana University Health in Bloomington, using interprofessional student navigation teams to impact patients at high risk for readmission in transitional care.

 Indiana University Health Innovation Grant (2015–2016) Expanding Transitional Home Care Visits: Scalable Model Development (PI).